bittelc/Demographic-Based-Arrest-Rates/README.md

 ### Developer

 To get project up and running, do the typical repository `git clone` mumbo-jumbo.

-Then:
+This repo will utilize the current DevOps technology of containerization via Docker.
+This technology, however, has not yet been well established for local development, and is primarily geared for delivering the application in a production setting.
+Until the Docker community establishes a standardized process for local development inside a container, we will continue to utilize typical Rails development patterns by launching Puma (`rails s`) locally on the machine:

 ```
 $ rake db:migrate